Tour departs each morning from the Hobart Travel and Information Centre at 8:30AM.

 - Drive along the Derwent River and learn the history of this rich agricultural region.

-- Enjoy morning tea with plunger coffee/herbal tea and fruit
+- Enjoy morning tea with plunger coffee/herbal tea and fruit at the national park picnic grounds.

 - We enjoy lunch in a mountain hut or if weather permits, outside overlooking the Tarn Shelf and Broad River Valley.